lrusso/Spider/README.md

 * Click "Run" and use your new app.

-### For getting the .app file

-* Back in Xcode, open your Mac OS Project and then click in Product/Archive.
+* For getting the .app file, go back to Xcode and then click in Product/Archive.

 * Right click in the first item of the list and then click in "Show in Finder".